 International Conference on Intercultural Learning in the Digital Age: Building up Telecollaborative Networks

-The international conference on Intercultural Learning in the Digital Age: Building up Telecollaborative Networks and the VI Valencian Workshop on Computer-Assisted Language Learning: Gamification & Communicative Competence will be held at both the University of Valencia and the Polytechnic University of Valencia (Spain) from 7 to 9 November, 2019.
+The international conference on Intercultural Learning in the Digital Age: Building up Telecollaborative Networks will be held at both the University of Valencia (Spain), 7 and 8 November, 2019.

-The iTECLA research Project and the SILVA research group from the University of Valencia, together with the CAMILLE research group from the Polytechnic University of Valencia, are delighted to invite you to the conference and workshop to be held at the Faculty of Philology, Translation and Communication of the University of Valencia and the Department of Applied Linguistics of the Polytechnic University of Valencia, respectively.
+The iTECLA research Project and the SILVA research group from the University of Valencia are delighted to invite you to the conference to be held at the Faculty of Philology, Translation and Communication of the University of Valencia, Spain.

 The conference brings together educators, researchers, graduate students, and other professionals involved in the fields of Applied Linguistics and Computer-Assisted Language Learning worldwide.
 An optional extended paper or book chapter can be submitted for publication as a double-blind peer-reviewed contribution in a) a volume edited by Comares (www.comares.com), which ranks 11th on the ILIA-CSIC Scholarly Publishers Indicators List of the most prestigious publishing houses worldwide; b) The Eurocall Review (ISSN 1695-2618, https://polipapers.upv.es/index.php/eurocall) or c) a IULMA Monograph published by the University of Valencia (www.iulma.es).